Build a Homelab server using an old laptop

 • Ubuntu

-• FnOS, Feiniu recently released its official version, and as a free domestic NAS system, the community is quite active.
+• FnOS, Feiniu recently released an official version.
+As a free domestic NAS system, its community is quite active.

-When creating a virtual machine, specify the image.
-You can see the display and operate in the console of each virtual machine:
+When creating a virtual machine, simply specify the image.
+You can see the display and perform operations in the console of each virtual machine:

-Because this laptop now has two hard drives, a 256G SSD for the system and virtual machines, and a 4T hard drive specifically for data storage, I passed it through to FnOS.
+Because this laptop currently has two hard drives, a 256GB SSD for installing the system and virtual machines, and a 4TB hard drive specifically for data storage, I passed the latter through to FnOS.

-You can view the current hard drive information using ls /dev/disk/by-id:
+You can view current hard drive information using ls /dev/disk/by-id:

-Record the ID of the hard drive you want to pass through, then pass it to the specified virtual machine using the following command:
+Record the ID of the hard drive you want to pass through, then use the following command to pass it through to the specified virtual machine:

 1